vulpo-dev/auth/guides/docs/03-develop/04-passwordless-verify-reset.md

-# Passwordless, Verify Email and Password Reset
+# Passwordless, Verify Email, and Password Reset

-There is one thing that Passwordless, Verify Email and Password Rest have in common: Email.
-Before we can enable those features we first have to configure our email settings which you can do in the admin dashboard inside the settings tab.
-Once you have your email set up, you can go to `Sign In Methods` and enable `Authentication Link`, `Reset Password` and `Verify Email`.
+Passwordless, Verify Email, and Password Reset have one thing in common: email.
+Before you can enable these features, you need to configure your email settings in the admin dashboard, under the settings tab.
+Once you have your email set up, you can go to `Sign In Methods` and enable `Authentication Link`, `Reset Password`, and `Verify Email`.

-**Note:** In most cases you will use port 587.
+**Note**: In most cases, you will use port 587 in your SMTP settings.

 ## SMTP Relay Provider
 - [Tipimail](https://www.tipimail.com/)